Rockets target Taji military base north of Baghdad - statement

 On Sunday, four people were wounded after eight Katyusha rockets were fired at Balad air base, which houses U.S. personnel, located about 80 km (50 miles) north of Baghdad, the Iraqi military said in a statement.
 Military sources identified the wounded as Iraqi soldiers.

-Reporting by Ahmed Rasheed; Writing by Nayera Abdallah; Editing by Franklin Paul and Leslie Adler
+Reporting by Ahmed Rasheed; Writing by Nayera Abdallah; Editing by Franklin Paul, Leslie Adler and Jonathan Oatis